visualizevalue/black-check/README.md

 - `contracts/test/` - Foundry-compatible Solidity tests
 - `contracts/mocks/` - Mock contracts for testing

-## Art Statement

-This project may or may not be notable.
-It explores the transformation of discrete digital objects into fungible representations, questioning the nature of ownership, rarity, and collective creation in the context of on-chain art.

 ---

-*A VisualizeValue project*
+_This project may or may not be notable.
+It explores the transformation of discrete digital objects into fungible representations, questioning the nature of ownership, rarity, and collective creation in the context of on-chain art._